dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-6758** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-New events have been added as triggers for the [User Audt Trail](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#user-audit-trail-report) report.
+New events have been added as triggers for the [User Audit Trail](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#user-audit-trail-report) report.
 If a user is logged out due to inactivity, a new line will now show in the report.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">